Gaj Singh: Derecognition

 On 28 December 1971, following the assent of the then President of India, V. V. Giri, the 26th Amendment to the Constitution of India was enacted by Parliament.
 This amendment abolished the official recognition of titles, privileges, and special rights that had been granted to the rulers of the former princely states.

 This deprived him and other rulers of the government annuities that had been guaranteed to them both in the Constitution and in the covenants of accession through which their states had been merged with the Dominion of India in 1947.

 Family

 On 19 February 1973, in a simple ceremony at Dehradun, he married Hemlata Rajye, the daughter of Shiv Rattan Dev Singh, Raja of Poonch, and his wife, Nalini Rajya Lakshmi Devi, the daughter of Tribhuvan Bir Bikram Shah Dev.

 They have two children: a daughter, Shivranjani Rajye (born 22 August 1974), and a son, Shivraj Singh (born 30 September 1975).

-He has two sisters, Chandresh Kumari and Shailesh Kumari, and a stepbrother, Hukum Singh, who was murdered.
+He has two sisters, Chandresh Kumari and Shailesh Kumari, and a paternal half-brother, Hukum Singh, who was murdered.